Impact CB to host 90s-themed membership drive event

 According to the event Facebook page, Impact CB “offers its members networking, events and professional development events.”

-"Our goal is to invite motivated young professionals to advance Council Bluffs today," the Facebook page said.
+“Our goal is to invite motivated young professionals to advance Council Bluffs,” the Facebook page said.

 The Hub is located at 7 S. Fourth St.